ropensci/roweb3/content/blog/2025-12-17-github-and-away/index.md

 ### A note on transferring issues

-Issues, pull requests, and other information on GitHub can be transferred both to Codeberg and GitLab, but only when a repository is first migrated.
+Issues, pull requests, and other information on GitHub can be transferred both to Codeberg and GitLab, but only when a repository is first "migrated" (Codeberg) or "imported" (GitLab).

 Both Codeberg and GitLab enable all information on all issues and pull requests to be transferred across, although generally without hyperlinks other than those those linking within or between issues of the same repository.
 All other hyperlinks, including any to GitHub users, or to other repositories, will be lost.
-The transfer will be of information at the time the "New migration" on Codeberg or "New import" on GitLab is initiated.
+The transfer will be of information at the time the migration or import was initiated.
 From that time point on, any activity via issues or pull requests on any hosting platform will be specific to that platform only.[^2]

 [^2]: There are tools for continuous mirroring such as [GitHubCodebergMirror](https://codeberg.org/wl/GithubCodebergMirror), but there is likely some fragility in these setups.